pipebots/sprintBotBLEControl/Welcome file.md

 # Nomenclature
-The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or _BallBot'_ So memebers
+The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or collo _BallBot_
+>Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.

 ## Create files and folders